Tantalum diselenide: Liquid Phase Exfoliation

-Bulk crystals of TaSe2 (or any other TMDs) are put in a solution of pure alcohol.
+Bulk crystals of TaSe2 (or any other TMDs) are put in a solution of pure ethanol.
 The mixture is then sonicated in an ultrasonic device with a power of at least 450 W for 15 hours.
 In this way it is possible to overcome the Van der Waals forces that keep the single monolayers of TaSe2 together, resulting in the formation of atomically thin flakes of tantalum diselenide.

 Research

 Optoelectronics

 Since 2H TaSe2 has been found to feature very large optical absorption and emission of light at approximately 532 nm, it might be used for the development of new devices.
 In particular, the possibility of transferring energy between TaSe2 and other TMDs, especially MoS2, has been proved.
 This process can be accomplished in a non-radiative resonant way by exploiting the large coupling between the TaSe2 emission and the excitonic absorption of TMDs.

 Moreover, it is a promising material that may be used for the injection of hot carriers in semiconducting materials and other non-metallic TMDs due to the high lifetime of the generated photoelectrons.